Minam River Wildlife Area visitor guide

 Establishment

 The Minam River Wildlife Area began with the purchase of 441 acres along the river corridor south of the Minam State Recreation Area in 1967.
-In 2021, the state purchased an additional 4,609 acres of land to the east from a timber investment management organization.
+In 2021, the state purchased an additional 4,609 acres of land to the east from the Manulife timber investment management company.
 In 2023, phase 2 of the project added 10,964 acres and in 2024, the final phase added another 1,073 acres.
 The 16,646-acre wildlife area protects overwintering deer and elk herds and provides access to the Minam River Trail and the Eagle Cap Wilderness.

 Watch a 10-minute video about the Minam Wildlife Area